szoonaj/Chuckle_Tanks_Tangle/README.md

-# Project prepared for Computer Games AGH Course
+# An Amazing project for the Computer Games AGH Course